AC Technician Career, Education, Certification & Salary

 Mount San Antonio Community College

-Mount San Antonio offers an AS degree and a air conditioning and refrigeration technology certificate.
+Mount San Antonio offers an AS degree and an air conditioning and refrigeration technology certificate.
 Both programs combine classroom lectures and hands-on training in the lab preparing students for a high-paying career in HVAC/R. This college is one of the very few in the US, whose HVAC programs have received accreditation from both PAHRA and HVAC Excellence.

 Comprising 31.5 credits, the certificate program includes courses such as technical mathematics; AC codes and standards; welding; electrical fundamentals; refrigeration fundamentals; heat load calculations and design; gas heating; commercial systems; and air properties and measurement.